 Sugar was cheaper than other sweeteners, and could transform a drab and monotonous diet.
 There was a ready market in Europe.
 As more was grown, it became cheaper and more people could afford it.
 In 1600 sugar was a delicacy for the rich.
 By 1800 many ordinary people were taking it in their tea.

 The sugar trade could be very profitable.
 Sugar could be made from sugar cane but the process was very intensive.
 It took 50 tons of sugar cane to make one ton of sugar.

 Production required a large labour force to plant, maintain, harvest and process the sugar cane.
 All of this was in harsh and unpleasant conditions.

 To keep profits high, plantation owners wanted a cheap labour force, and quickly, to cultivate and process the sugar.
-The ready answer was African slaves.
+They dicided that African slaves were the answer.
 As a result the Atlantic slave trade developed.

 The most dramatic surge in sugar production took place on the largest islands - St Dominique, Jamaica and Cuba.
 By 1775, Jamaica produced half of Britain’s sugar.